galaxyproject/training-material/topics/proteomics/tutorials/encyclopedia/tutorial.md

 >
 >    > ### {% icon comment %} Comment
 >    >
 >    > EncyclopeDIA will generate two important ouputs: Peptide Quantitation Ouput, as well as Protein Quantitation Output (both .txt files).
-These outputs will contain information on the peptide sequences protein ID, quantity of fragments
+These outputs will contain information on the peptide sequences, protein IDs, quantity of fragments
 >    {: .comment}
 >
 {: .hands_on}